Community College Eligibility Rules

-- To be eligible, a player must not have competed in an NAQT Sectional Championship Tournament, Intercollegiate Championship Tournament, Community College Sectional Championship, or Community College Championship Tournament in more than two prior competition years.
+- To be eligible, a player must not have competed in an NAQT Sectional Championship Tournament, Intercollegiate Championship Tournament, Community College Sectional Championship Tournament, or Community College Championship Tournament in more than two prior competition years.
 Less precisely, community college players are limited to three years of intercollegiate competition.
 Furthermore, a player who has lost their Division II collegiate eligibility also loses their Community College eligibility.

-A player establishes a student affiliation at an institution for a given competition year by registering in at least one course normally offered for credit as part of a degree-granting program or path during the competition year at that institution.
+A player establishes a student affiliation at an institution for a given competition year by registering for at least one course normally offered for credit as part of a degree-granting program or path during the competition year at that institution.
 This establishes an affiliation for the entire competition year, not just the duration of that term.

 - Unless otherwise permitted, a player must be registered for the equivalent of three semester- or quarter-hours.

-- A player who engages in a lower course load may be eligible, so long as the player is certified by his or her degree program(s) as making normal progress toward the degree(s) or that the lower course load is all that is necessary for the player to finish the degree(s).
-This status must be confirmed according to the procedure of section G.
+- A player who engages in a lower course load may be eligible, so long as the player is certified by their degree program(s) as making normal progress toward the degree(s) or that the lower course load is all that is necessary for the player to finish the degree(s).
+This status must be confirmed according to the procedure of section H.